Peter Lyons

 crawl.

-- Prefer double quotes for most strings.
+Prefer double quotes for most strings.
 Python allows either, but we should just pick one that we use primarily.
-Double quotes makes switching between java/c/python easier and allows embedding apostrophes, which is probably slightly more common than needing to embed double quotes.
+Double quotes makes switching between java/c/python/javascript/json easier and allows embedding apostrophes, which is probably slightly more common than needing to embed double quotes.
 If your string literal needs to contain double quotes, use single quotes.

-- When order of execution is not important, imports should be sorted asciibetically (When In Doubt, Alphabetize).
+When order of execution is not important, imports should be sorted asciibetically (When In Doubt, Alphabetize).
 This is within the import statement groupings described in PEP 8.

-- import statements should all be done at the beginning of the module unless there is a legitimate reason to do otherwise (Make One Choice)
+import statements should all be done at the beginning of the module unless there is a legitimate reason to do otherwise (Make One Choice)

-from somepkg import *line in a module, the reader may have to do annoying busywork to track down which module contains a particular function.
-(Readability Is King). - class member property initializations in constructors should be done asciibetically unless execution order matters (When In Doubt, Alphabetize)
+line in a module, the reader may have to do annoying busywork to track down which module contains a particular function.
+(Readability Is King).

-- Prefer the string substitution
+Prefer the string substitution %

-%operator over using+to build strings.
-I just find it more elegant and easier to change the string later.
-I use this exclusively in accordance with the Make One Choice principle. - Don't bother closing file objects in short-lived programs such as command line utilities or scripts.
+Don't bother closing file objects in short-lived programs such as command line utilities or scripts.
 Files will be closed automatically by the interpreter.
 Explicit closing is often regarded as "good form", but I see no strong justification for this for small programs, or even in larger programs where the open file variable is inside a local method/function scope.
 It's code that you get essentially for free anyway and typing it just means you could do it wrong or make a typo.

-ifstatement.
+statement.
 (Make One Choice)

 When building lengthy inline data structures such as dictionaries or lists, prefer multiple statements (separate initialization and population code) to overly long inline data structures.
 This adheres to the Fewer Statements Per Line principle.
 For example,